Solubility: Per quantity of solvent

-In particular, chemical handbooks often express the solubility as grams of solute per 100 millilitres of solvent (g/(100 mL)), or as grams of solute per decilitre of solvent (g/dL); or, less commonly, as grams of solute per litre of solvent (g/L).
-The quantity of solvent can instead be expressed in mass, as grams of solute per 100 grams of solvent (g/(100 g)), or as grams of solute per kilogram of solvent (g/kg).
+In particular, chemical handbooks often express the solubility as grams of solute per 100 millilitres of solvent (g/(100 mL), often written as g/100 ml), or as grams of solute per decilitre of solvent (g/dL); or, less commonly, as grams of solute per litre of solvent (g/L).
+The quantity of solvent can instead be expressed in mass, as grams of solute per 100 grams of solvent (g/(100 g), often written as g/100 g), or as grams of solute per kilogram of solvent (g/kg).
 The number may be expressed as a percentage in this case, and the abbreviation "w/w" may be used to indicate "weight per weight".
 (The values in g/L and g/kg are similar for water, but that may not be the case for other solvents.)

 Alternatively, the solubility of a solute can be expressed in moles instead of mass.
 For example, if the quantity of solvent is given in kilograms, the value is the molality of the solution (mol/kg).